leona-naidoo/ABSA_Assessment/README.md

   > | pip install robotframework-seleniumlibrary
 - Ensure the python scripts paths is configured on your systems enviroment variables
 - Open up the solution with a suitable ide like vs code
-- In the terminal run the batch file run.bat
+- In the ide terminal run the batch file run.bat
 - Screenshots and results stored in the results folder of the solution

 DOG API